-The holiday season brings a number challenges that make safe driving difficult.
-During this time of year, there can be difficult weather conditions, limited daylight, and drivers in unfamiliar areas.
+The holiday season is more than good food and family time.
+For many, getting to that good food and family means travel.
+Depending on the area of the country, there can be a number challenges that make safe driving difficult.
+During this time of year, weather conditions, limited daylight and driving in unfamiliar areas all pose risks to travelers on the road.
+But a little insight can go a long way.
 Here are six ways you can drive safely and smartly this holiday season.

 Make sure you’re well-rested before a long drive.
-The National Highway Traffic Safety Administration (NHTSA) reports from 2017 show that 91,000 drowsy-driving-related crashes resulted in 50,000 injuries and 800 deaths.
+The National Highway Traffic Safety Administration (NHTSA) reports that fatalities resulting from drowsy driving rose 8.2 percent in 2021.
 Get home safely this holiday season.
 Plan your trip with another person who is able to drive if you can, and take regular breaks to avoid drowsy driving.

 Give yourself plenty of time and distance to react to the traffic around you.
 An Automotive Fleet Magazine article notes that for every one percent increase in speed, a driver’s chance of an accident increases by two percent, the chance of serious injury increases by three percent, and the chance of a fatality increases by about four percent.

 Increased holiday traffic and winter road conditions can be frustrating.
+Everyone would rather be at their destination than on the roads.
+Some drivers forget the importance of their own safety and the safety of others.
 Put the safety of everyone in your car first by letting impatient and aggressive drivers pass you or go through the intersection ahead of you so that you control the situation.

 If you plan to drink, don’t plan to drive.
 NHTSA’s “Drive Sober or Get Pulled Over” campaign has set out to end drunk driving through cutting-edge technology.
-Using a designated driver when you have a couple of holiday refreshments is always the safest choice.
+There’s no excuse for getting behind the wheel while under the influence.
+Using a designated driver or a ride-share service when you have a couple of holiday refreshments is always the safest choice.

 According to Distraction.gov, sending or reading a text takes your eyes off the road for five seconds.
 At 55 mph, that’s enough time to travel the distance of an entire football field.
 Driving requires your full attention.
 When you’re able to do so safely, pull off to the side of the road or find the nearest rest stop when you have to use your cell phone.